-- Have due regard to the need to prevent people being drawn into terrorism. - Promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs in our curriculum. - Our schools and offices are a safe space for all children, pupils, students, and staff to discuss sensitive topics, including terrorism and extremism. - Our CMAT has robust safeguarding procedures to identify children at risk and all staff will follow safeguarding procedures in this policy to report a concern. - Our schools will assess the risks of pupils being drawn into terrorism (the DfE has published guidance on conducting Prevent risk assessments, as well as templates.) - Where it is needed our schools will engage with their LA's risk assessment to determine the potential risk of individuals being drawn into terrorism in their local area. - Our trust has measures in place to protect pupils from harmful online content, including appropriate filtering and monitoring systems. - All staff receive training to help them identify pupils at risk, challenge extremist ideas, and know how to act if they have a concern.
+- Have due regard to the need to prevent people being drawn into terrorism. - Promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs in our curriculum. - Our school and offices are a safe space for all children, pupils, students, and staff to discuss sensitive topics, including terrorism and extremism. - Our staff 'create a culture' where pupils can speak out or share any concerns with and member of staff. - Our School and CMAT has robust safeguarding procedures to identify children at risk and all staff will follow safeguarding procedures in this policy to report a concern. - Our school will assess the risks of pupils being drawn into terrorism (the DfE has published guidance on conducting Prevent risk assessments, as well as templates.) - Where it is needed our school will engage with our LA's risk assessment to determine the potential risk of individuals being drawn into terrorism in their local area.